 This might sound counterintuitive, but often the most effective way to make a sale is to take a softly-softly approach.
 Think not about how you can push the potential customer into making a purchase, but instead about how you can help them fulfil their needs in order that you are top of their mind when they come to buy.
 Content marketing is a great way of doing this; using these techniques you publish interesting, useful, informative content online in order to solidify your brand position amongst current and potential customers.

 Local search has become an increasingly vital aspect of online marketing, and yet it is still frequently overlooked.
-Google’s Places service can provide you with far more visibility in search results.
+Google My Business service can provide you with far more visibility in search results.
 Just as importantly, it can help to ensure that you appear on mobile Google Maps results – a major consideration given the increase in mobile use amongst UK consumers.
-You can find out more about Google+ Local and Google Pages in our new microsite.
+Find out more in our guide to Google My Business.

 Price remains a key factor in determining consumers’ and businesses’ purchasing decisions.
 Promotions should therefore be one of the key weapons in your marketing arsenal.
 While price promotions might cut into your margins to begin with, they can be a highly effective means by which you can encourage repeat custom.
 Combine this with a well-planned loyalty campaign and you can transfer promotions into loyal customers.